kevL/nwn2_ai_2da_editor/ReadMe.txt

 hope to put further efforts toward this aspect of the editor.
 The most egregious case is the 'DamageInfo' page: the Detrimental and Beneficial groups often show both green, which is a contradiction on the face of it.
-Further, groups that do not make sense to use at all are often displayed in green ....
+Further, groups that do not make sense to use at all are often still displayed in green ....

 So play around until you can weave your way though it -- just don't take the colors too seriously yet.